mariopineda/drpineda.ca/_posts/2014-07-19-The-100th-geocache.md

 ---
 layout: post
 title: The 100th geocache
-description: On this rainy day we ventured out on geocaching.
+description: On this rainy day we ventured out to geocach.
 We ended up finding 14 geocaches, in the process breaking the 100 cache mark.
 modified: 2014-07-19
 category: Geocaching
 tags: